MINIMUM AND AVERAGE SALARY IN LATVIA

 Minimum salary in Latvia

-According to official figures from the Latvian government, the minimum wage in Latvia in 2022 is 500 euros per month.
+According to official figures from the Latvian government, the minimum wage in Latvia in 2023 is 620 euros per month.
 This is the lowest figure among the Baltic countries.
-In Lithuania, workers receive a minimum of 730 euros, and in Estonia 654.
-Compared to all EU member states, the minimum wage is lower than in Latvia only in Bulgaria – 710 Bulgarian levs per month, which is equivalent to 365 euros.
-The highest rate is in Luxembourg – 2,256.95 euros per month.
+In Lithuania, workers receive a minimum of 840 euros, and in Estonia 725.
+Compared to all EU member states, the minimum wage is lower than in Latvia only in Bulgaria – 780 Bulgarian levs per month, which is equivalent to400 euros.
+The highest rate is in Luxembourg – 2,447.07 euros per month.

 Note.
 The minimum wage in Latvia is regularly revised to take into account several factors, in particular the economic situation, changes in productivity, development of the labour market, unemployment rate and possibilities of the central budget.

 According to Article 61 (paragraph two) of the Latvian Labor Law, the level of the minimum wage in Latvia is established by the Cabinet of Ministers.
 Until 2021, the rate did not change for 3 years.
 The last increase took place in 2018 – from 380 to 430 euros.
-In 5 years, the minimum wage in Latvia has increased by 130 euros, and in 10 years by 215 euros.
-According to an official statement of the Latvian Ministry of Finance, in the near future the level of minimum wage in the country could be raised to 560 euros.
+In 5 years, the minimum wage in Latvia has increased by 190 euros, and in 10 years by 335.4 euros.

 Average salary in Latvia

-According to official figures from the Latvian Central Statistical Bureau, the average salary in Latvia in 2022 is 1,277 euros per month before taxes.
-Compared to last year, the earnings of Latvian workers increased by 135 euros or 7.1%.
-After taxes, the average salary in Latvia is 939 euros (73.5% of gross income).
-During the year, net wages increased by 11.7%.
-At the same time, taking into account inflation, the real growth of wages amounted to 8.1%.
+According to official figures from the Latvian Central Statistical Bureau, the average salary in Latvia in 2023 is 1,443 euros per month before taxes.
+Compared to last year, the earnings of Latvian workers increased by 166 euros or 11.5%.
+After taxes, the average salary in Latvia is 1,055 euros.
+During the year, net wages increased by 4%.
+At the same time, given the high inflation in 2022, the real growth in wages of Latvians has decreased markedly.

 AVERAGE SALARY IN LATVIA BY REGION